maartenvanvliet/ruby-todoist-api/README.md

 # Todoist::Api

-Gem to wrap the Todoist Api v6
+Gem to wrap the Todoist Api v6 as described on https://developer.todoist.com/

 ## Installation